Suri312006/Hermes/documents/report/main.typ

 = Introduction

+With the threat of a global adversary looming over online communication, its becoming a more pressing concern to have secure, relaible, messaging services.
+We came up with E2E encryption to protect the contents of our messages, but its not enough to protect against a global adversary.
+E2E encryption doesnt hide the metadata of our conversations, as the adversary can still reconstruct who is talking to who, and when.
+As former NSA Chief Gen. Michael Hayden said, "The U.S. government kills people based on metadata" #cite()

+The SPARTA construction offers a metadata-private anonymous communication system, and for the first part of my project it'll detail the implementation of SPARTA-LL.
+After initially reading the Groove paper, which has support for users to have multiple devices via a untrusted provider, it inspired me to try incorporating similar functionality into my project.
+Additionally I've been able to get my SPARTA implementation running inside an AWS Nitro Enclave!

 // Technical Sections.
 Describe the methods, algorithms, or formal results related to your project
 // as precisely and concisely as you can.
 Generously use examples for clarity.